grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* less asian,
 		* different distinction for dialog
 		* Sturmey smokes big cigars or a pipe
+	* [ ] have Shakes pull his driving gloves on with his teeth (maybe when he's ramming)
+	* [ ] Somewhere in here needs to be some kind of surprising reveal about the Grackle's chase
+		* Like, maybe they have a conversation over ship-to-ship with the Prospect or something.
 * garbage gyre:
 	* [ ] Add a scene where the outside landscape is detected on sonar:
 		* huge sunken wrecked vehicles